actions-able/awesome-actions/README.md

 ### Fun

-- [Add equivalent of a like button in your README.md](https://github.com/ariary/Readme-Like-Button) - Visualize community approval on some part of your README (can be used as a poll).
+- [Add Equivalent of a Like Button in Your README.md](https://github.com/ariary/Readme-Like-Button) - Visualize community approval on some part of your README (can be used as a poll).
+- [Oh My GitHub Circles](https://github.com/hooopo/oh-my-github-circles) - GitHub User Circle Generator Using GitHub Actions.

 ### Runners